Dacrol/7DTD-DacMod/README.md

 * Adds some experimental recipes
 * Makes casino coins scrappable/meltable (1 coin = 1 brass)
 * Fireaxe can repair small amounts (great for fixing spike traps)
+* Enables advanced rotations for more blocks such as spotlights (place them on walls and ceilings for awesome lighting/alarms!)

 For version alpha 16 experimental (b105)